mjafferiqbal18/ShadeWatcher/Vagrant/README.md

-# ShadeWatcher Parser Vagrant Setup
+# ShadeWatcher Vagrant Setup

-This directory contains the Vagrant file for automatically setting up the ShadeWatcher Parser.
+This directory contains the Vagrant file for automatically setting up ShadeWatcher.

 ## Usage